Natural Nails! There are many ways to keep nails neat and pretty without chemicals or a lot of money so let’s explore 10 ways to do just that.

 4. Clean Your Natural Nails with Baking Soda.

 Regular hand washing is great for keeping the surface of your nails clean, but they will need some extra attention to get them clean and white underneath.
 The best way to clean them is to dip a wet toothbrush into baking soda and scrub under each nail.
-You can also add a few drops of lemon juice or peroxide if you need the extra whitening power.
+You can also add a few drops of lemon juice or peroxide if you need extra whitening power.

 5. File Your Natural Nails the Right Way.